ilyjorsey/docx-tables-to-pg-django-admin/README.md

 # Algorithm for Uploading Data from DOCX Tables to Database via Django Admin

 This algorithm allows you to upload data from DOCX tables directly into a database through the Django admin panel.
-The core of the functionality is based on the `DocxToDB` class, which handles the conversion of DOCX tables to CSV and imports the data into a specified model.

 ### How It Works

+[utils.py](./documents/utils/utils.py) - contains the basic algorithm for processing DOCX.

 1. **File Upload in Admin Panel**:
    You can drag and drop a DOCX file into the Django admin panel.
 The file is then processed, and the data is extracted from the tables in the DOCX file.